rhiaro/network-affect/index.md

 Bird pressed her palm on the smooth panelling of her pod door to trigger the opening.
 Most people configured their Fonu to open doors for them as they approached.
 Bird preferred to be more intentional about it.

+## Journey south

+In which Mustard and Sushi board a train

 ## Remembering junction 48

 The next time Bird saw Gull, she was walking with Coral to the Junction 48 memorial.
 The memorial itself was not actually at junction 48, or even in the Residential District at all.
 Space was at too much of a premium in the Turing Loop to leave home pods empty, no matter what had befallen them.
 There had been no hesitation among new families to move in; it was very reasonablle to assume that the repairs and reinforcement that had taken place after the disaster made the area more safe, overall, rather than being a risky place to live.